VirgilSecurity/virgil-sdk-php/docs/keys.md

 ### <a name="example-13"></a> Example 13: Confirm User Data

-> The action purpose is to resend user confirmation code.
+> Resend a User's confirmation code.

 ```php
 <?php